Indications for a Nonzero Lepton Asymmetry from Extremely Metal-Poor Galaxies: Introduction

 The recent near-infrared observation of 10 extremely metal-poor galaxies (EMPGs) by the Subaru Survey~\cite{Matsumoto:2022tlr} points to even more puzzling mysteries.
 Spectroscopic observations of EMPGs provide a crucial input to the inference of ${\rm Y_P}$, because they host the gas of nebulae resembling extraordinarily pristine environments which allow for a more accurate extrapolation of the helium density to zero metallicity.
-Combined with the pre-existing data from 3 EMPGs and 51 metal-poor galaxies~\cite{2020ApJ...896...77H} and measurements of the He $\lambda$10830 infrared emission line (relevant for parameter-degeneracy breaking~\cite{Aver:2015iza}), the 10 Subaru EMPGs yield a determination of primordial helium-4 of ${\rm Y_P} = 0.2379^{+0.0031}_{-0.0030}$, in sharp contrast with the PDG value ${\rm Y_P} = 0.245 \pm 0.003$~\cite{Zyla:2020zbs}, and well below the SM prediction~\cite{Pitrou:2020etk,Pisanti:2020efz,Yeh:2020mgl}, naively a 3$\sigma$-level discrepancy.
+Combined with the pre-existing data from 3 EMPGs and 51 metal-poor galaxies~\cite{2020ApJ...896...77H} and measurements of the He $\lambda$10830 infrared emission line (relevant for parameter-degeneracy breaking~\cite{Aver:2015iza}), 5 (out of 10) Subaru EMPGs yield a determination of primordial helium-4 of ${\rm Y_P} = 0.2370^{+0.0034}_{-0.0033}$, in sharp contrast with the PDG value ${\rm Y_P} = 0.245 \pm 0.003$~\cite{Zyla:2020zbs}, and well below the SM prediction~\cite{Pitrou:2020etk,Pisanti:2020efz,Yeh:2020mgl}, naively a 3$\sigma$-level discrepancy.

 Ref.~\cite{Matsumoto:2022tlr} took the first steps toward an interpretation of this \textit{helium anomaly} in terms of a BSM fit where the standard theory has been extended by extra-relativistic degrees of freedom, $\Delta N_{\rm eff}$, as well as a nonzero electron neutrino asymmetry, $\xi_{\nu_e}$, while simply anchoring $\Omega_{B}h^2$ to the most precise determination derived by Planck~\cite{Planck:2018vyg}.

-In view of the situation depicted for both helium and deuterium, in this \textit{Letter} we revise the inference of a lepton asymmetry $\xi_{\nu}$ in the Early Universe, as well as on $\Delta N_{\rm eff}$, paying attention to the details of a joint likelihood analysis of BBN and CMB data as recently carefully formulated in~\cite{Sabti:2019mhn,Giovanetti:2021izc}.
-To this aim, we perform a Bayesian analysis that takes into account the theory uncertainties pivotal for unbiased conclusions based on the use of the new public code for state-of-the-art investigations of (BSM) physics in the Early Universe -- \texttt{PRyMordial} -- presented in detail in a companion paper~\cite{PRyM}.
+In this \textit{Letter} we revise the inference of a lepton asymmetry $\xi_{\nu}$ in the Early Universe, as well as on $\Delta N_{\rm eff}$ (defined at the last scattering), paying attention to the details of a joint likelihood analysis of BBN and CMB data as recently carefully formulated in~\cite{Sabti:2019mhn,Giovanetti:2021izc}.
+Our key result is given in Figure~\ref{fig:fig1}~\footnote{While the methodology developed in this work stands out as a robust recipe for an advanced statistical analysis of Early Universe data, the measurement published in~\cite{Matsumoto:2022tlr}, focus of the present study, strongly depends on the emission-line data modeling.
+Further scrutiny on the corresponding systematics of the measurement is warranted for the future.}.
+We perform a Bayesian analysis taking into account the theory uncertainties pivotal for unbiased conclusions based on the use of the new public code for state-of-the-art investigations of (BSM) physics in the Early Universe -- \texttt{PRyMordial} -- presented in a companion paper~\cite{PRyM}.